 Snavs isn’t a human!

 I killed the only puppy I ever had!

 We googled the effect of Nyquil on small dogs and were given a timetable to watch for symptoms of poisoning.
 None of the symptoms arose, but he still refused to wake up.
 We had no choice but to call Carl, our resident expert on dying Chinese dogs.

-We decided to seek a second opinion and zoomed off to the vet—which, like all things in China, was complicated, awkward, and traumatizing.
+We decided to seek a second opinion and zoomed off to the vet– which, like everything you experience as a foreigner– seemed complicated, awkward, and traumatc.
 After shoving our way through a crowd of people holding sick dogs we set Snavs on a dirty table covered in Newspaper.
 A blood test was performed and we heard the two words no dog owner ever wants to hear: